QEDan/QEDan.github.io/running_webservices.md

 ### Web browser

-The easiest way to access your services is through your web browser by navigating to the URL that your services uses for its web interface.
+The easiest way to access your services is through your web browser, e.g. Firefox, by navigating to the URL that your services uses for its web interface.

 ### Free software android apps

-F-Droid is an app store for Android with a focus on Free Software.
+[F-Droid](https://f-droid.org/) is an app store for Android with a focus on Free Software.
 It is the first place I go to look for apps that are compatible with my new web services.
 Usually, serching for the name of the service will produce several results.
 Generally, you should prefer apps that are popular and actively maintained.
 Some of the apps on the store may not have been updated in several months or years.
 The F-Droid store will show you information about how old the latest version is, as well as what sorts of permissions are required and if any aspect of the app doesn't respect your freedom.

 ## Migrate your data from your existing services

 You now have all of your devices communicating with your new web services.
 But, they don't have your data yet.
 You'll have to migrate any data from your existing services to the new ones.
 This process will be different for each web service, so you'll have to search and see if there are any special tools or documented procedures to make the process easier.
-For example, if you set up TTRSS earlier, you can export your feeds and preferences as an OPML file from your old RSS reader and import it into TTRSS.
+For example, if you set up TTRSS earlier, you can export your feeds and preferences as an [OPML file](https://en.wikipedia.org/wiki/OPML) from your old RSS reader and import it into TTRSS.
 Depending on your old and new service, you may not be lucky enough to have a tool for bulk data transfer.
 Unfortunately, interoperability is not necessarily a priority for many services.

 ## Maintain your new services